-The generation-skipping transfer tax exemption is $11.58 million in 2020 as indexed for inflation, the same amount as the federal estate tax exemption.
+The generation-skipping transfer tax exemption is $12,060,000 in 2022 as indexed for inflation, the same amount as the federal estate tax exemption.
 However, this tax is in addition to the estate and gift tax.
 This amount was doubled and indexed for inflation by the Tax Cuts and Jobs Act and will revert back to a $5 million exemption (indexed for inflation) unless Congress elects to continue it in 2026.

 Portability means that a surviving spouse may inherit the unused estate and gift tax exemption of a deceased spouse.
 There are strict requirements for claiming this tax exemption.
 A surviving spouse must file a Form 709 Estate Tax Return within nine months of the spouse's death, or the surviving spouse may be barred from using portability to claim the deceased spouse's exemptions.

 Alaska Estate Taxes

 Alaska's estate tax system is commonly referred to as a “pick up” tax.
 This is because Alaska picks up all or a portion of the credit for state death taxes allowed on the federal estate tax return (federal form 706 or 706NA).
 Since there is no longer a federal credit for state estate taxes on the federal estate tax return, there is no longer basis for the Alaska estate tax.
 Alaska has neither an estate tax – a tax paid by the estate, nor an inheritance tax – a tax paid by a recipient of a gift from an estate.